A horrified scream tore through Dele’s lips as the hammer hit the nail, driving it through his wrist.

 “I can’t offer you mercy.
 I rather give them a permanent answer to their prayers.
 Don’t you think that’s fair?
 A permanent answer is the best answer.”

-Dele struggled, howling in agony as his nailed wrists shifted.
+Dele struggled then howled in agony when his nailed wrists shifted.
 He wheezed, trembling as Dr Gabe leisurely walked in his direction.

 “No, please.”
-Dele implored.
+Dele implored, his voice rough.
 He would have sunk to his knees if he wasn’t tied to a chair.

 “That wasn’t the answer I was expecting.”
-He pulled out a white band.
-“Since I am a considerable judge and executioner, I’d use this.”
+Dr Gabe pulled out a white elastic band.
+“Since I am a considerate judge and executioner, I’d use this.”
 He waved the object.
 “Wouldn’t want you bleeding out and missing your own trial.”

 “What do you want me to say?”
-Dele asked in desperation.
+Dele asked, desperation clawing across his mind.
+He would do anything—say anything.
 “I’d say it.
 I’d do anything.
 Please, just have mercy.”

 “There’s nothing you can do or say to undo what you’ve done to your daughters.”
 He tightened the elastic band around his bicep, pulling it hard.
 “It is time.”

-And the pain, it sliced up his arm, consuming his senses in a type of agony he had never experienced in all his life.
-Minutes dragged on as unbelievable pain drowned him like a river.
+And the pain; it sliced up his arm, consuming his senses in a type of agony he had never experienced in all his life.
+Minutes dragged on and he drowned in his torment.
+It was too much.

 When the saw reached his bone, Dele realised too late that the doctor was intentionally taking his time.
-In between the yawning pain and shock of his ordeal, the sight of his arm detaching from his body made him lose it.
-He screamed.
+In between the yawning pain and shock of his ordeal, the sight of his arm detaching from his body summed it up.
+He lost it, screaming and jerking about.

-Jerking back, Dele’s arm fell away from his decapitated forearm.
-Blood dripped down his thigh but his eyes remained fixed on his nailed hand.
-It looked beyond gory, blood pouring off the red meaty surface.
-He threw up.
-Vomit slid down his chin and stained his shirt.
+“Jesus!”
+Dele’s arm fell away from his decapitated forearm.
+Blood dripped the red meaty surface down his thigh but his eyes remained fixed on his nailed hand.
+He threw up, vomit sliding down his chin and staining his shirt.

 “Please…” Dele was dizzy with pain, the loss of an arm still fresh in his mind.
 “Kill me…end this, I beg you.”
 Death was certainly better than this torture.

 “What’s the gain in that?
-After all, to live is Christ.
+After all, your bible says to live is Christ.
 I do not want to give you the gain of death… yet.”

 Dele couldn’t look away from his stump of a hand.
 The blood was beginning to clot.
 He could even see the white of his bone sticking out of the gore.

 When Dr Gabe turned to face him, he was holding a steel pronged fork in his right hand.
-“This is not a surgical instrument.
+“This is not a surgical instrument, I’m afraid.
 Bear with me.”

-Dr Gabe had a spring in his step as he drew nearer.
+Dr Gabe had a spring in his steps as he drew nearer.
 Dele attempted to struggle when the man gripped his head.
 The movement only made his suffering worse.
-His nailed wrist burned and his decapitated arm throbbed with heavy pain.
+His nailed wrist burned and his decapitated arm throbbed with the heavy kind of pain.
 He finally stilled, shutting his eyes and accepting his fate when the pronged fork came into view.
-When the doctor stabbed his right eye and pulled viciously, Dele saw white dots before total darkness consumed his right sight.
+When the doctor stabbed his eye and pulled viciously, white dots appeared before darkness consumed his right sight.
 It was like his skin was being torn off by the pull of a rope.
-He wept shamelessly, unable to fight the pain.
+He wept shamelessly, unable to find a single fighting bone in him.

-The doctor discarded the fork on the table; his bloody, stringy eyeball was still attached to it.
+The doctor discarded the fork on the table.
+His bloody, stringy eyeball bounced off the surface then rolled to the ground.
 At the sight, Dele passed out.

-The pain woke him up.
+The pain woke him.
 It spread from his head like a sinus headache then raced down his torso.
 Groaning, Dele blinked an eye open.

 “Welcome back.
 That took a while.”

-The doctor was sitting in front of Dele, a threaded needle in his left hand.
-He stared at the object, fresh horror clearing his cloudy mind.
+The doctor was seated in front of Dele, a threaded needle in his left hand.
+Fresh horror cleared his cloudy mind.
+What now?

 The doctor looked from the needle to his face.
-“You’re scared I’m going to torture you again?
+“You’re scared I’m going to hurt you again?
 No. I’m done with that.”

 “Y-you are?”
 His voice was hoarse from all his screaming.